 03 Sep How to help your dog overcome their fears

-Many dogs have fears of things in their environment – they might be frightened of fireworks, strangers, or other dogs for example.
+Many dogs have fears of things in their environment.
+For example, they might be frightened of fireworks, strangers, or other dogs.
 For owners having to cope with fearful dogs, life can be difficult.

 There are some clear steps that most dog trainers agree need to be addressed in order to help your dog overcome their phobias.
 We’ve collated them here in one post so that you can take your first steps towards helping your dog be calm and relaxed around their fears.

 Remove the trigger

 It sounds obvious, but it’s probably the most important thing you can do – as much as possible, you need to remove your dog’s trigger, the thing they are fearful of.

 This can be more or less difficult depending on the type of fear your dog experiences.
 For example, if your dog is afraid of the vacuum cleaner, keep them secured in another room while you vacuum.
 If your dog is afraid of strangers, try your best to reduce encounters with strangers.
 This can be achieved by not inviting people round the house too often and walking your dog in less frequented places.
 You’ll be able to work on reintroducing the trigger calmly at a later date with the support of a qualified dog behaviourist.

 Comforting your dog when they display fearful behaviour can encourage that behaviour, leading them to display the response again in the future to get your attention.
 If this happens, just ignore it and distract them from their trigger with food, play or training if they are receptive.